 working days means Monday to Friday but excluding, in the case of a contract relating to land in any area of the State, a day that is a public holiday in that area or throughout the State.

-[Section 69D inserted by No. 58 of 1995 s.
+[Section 69D inserted: No. 58 of 1995 s.
 63.]

 69E.
 Effect of avoidance